 </aside>

-There are currently seven levels for support at Sourcegraph.
+There are currently five levels for support at Sourcegraph.
 A level is composed of three categories, each with a summary statement and several example behaviors.
 These categories are:

 It’s important to understand that what is listed in the level descriptions are example behaviors, and not checkboxes for promotion.
 Doing everything listed there is neither necessary nor sufficient for a promotion.